 Contact the Pediatric Liver and Biliary Disease Center : 888-644-3211Request a Remote Second Opinion

 Other Liver Disorders

 What are autoimmune liver disorders?

-An autoimmune disorder is any reaction or attack of a person's immune system against its own organs and tissues.
-In the liver, the immune system can destroy liver cells and damage bile ducts.
-Chronic active hepatitis can be caused by an autoimmune disorder.
+An autoimmune disorder is when your immune system attacks your organs or tissues by mistake.
+In the liver, the immune system can destroy liver cells and harm bile ducts.
+Long-term (chronic) hepatitis can be caused by an autoimmune disorder.

 What are metabolic liver disorders?

-Hemochromatosis (also called iron overload disease).
-This disease is characterized by the absorption of too much iron from food.
-Instead of secreting the excess iron, the iron is stored throughout the body, including the liver and pancreas.
-The excess iron can damage these organs.
-Hemochromatosis is a hereditary disease that can lead to liver disease, liver failure, liver cancer, heart disease, and diabetes.
+This disease is sometimes called iron overload disorder.
+Your body absorbs too much iron from food.
+The extra iron is stored all over the body, including the liver and pancreas.
+The extra iron can harm these organs.
+Hemochromatosis is an inherited disease.
+This means it is passed down through families.
+It can lead to liver disease, liver failure, liver cancer, heart disease, arthritis, skin darkening, and diabetes.

-Wilson disease.
-This disease is characterized by the retention of too much copper in the liver.
-Instead of releasing the copper into the bile, the liver retains the copper.
-Eventually, the damaged liver releases copper into the bloodstream.
-This hereditary disease can cause damage to the kidneys, brain, and eyes, and can lead to severe brain damage, liver failure, and death.
+With this disease, your body keeps too much copper in the liver.
+Over time, the damaged liver releases copper into the blood.
+This inherited disease can harm the kidneys, brain, and eyes.
+It can lead to severe brain damage, liver failure, and death.